-John Carroll University (JCU) and the JCU Drs.
-William & Kim Cook Student Health Center supports the Catholic Church’s views on the sanctity of life at all stages and is committed to offering students resources that support their pregnancy.
+John Carroll University (JCU) and the Student Health and Wellness Center supports the Catholic Church’s views on the sanctity of life at all stages and is committed to offering students resources that support their pregnancy.

-In keeping with Catholic tradition and teachings, voluntary termination of pregnancy will not be offered at the JCU Student Health Center nor will referrals for termination be made.
-In addition, the JCU Student Health Center will not provide contraceptives services in any form.
-Students seeking further reproductive health services will be referred to their insurance plan or the OB-GYN Clinics for consultation.
+In keeping with Catholic tradition and teachings, voluntary termination of pregnancy will not be offered at the JCU Student Health and Wellness Center nor will referrals for termination be made.
+In addition, the JCU Student Health and Wellness Center will not distribute contraceptives or contraceptive devices in any form, although providers at the Center may, as appropriate and necessary, prescribe medications for the treatment of a documented condition.

 Located lower level, Murphy Hall – Phone 216.397.4349

-The Health Center Nurses will advocate for pregnant students to access resources on and off campus to meet their health needs and other support services.
+The Health and Wellness Center Nurses will advocate for pregnant students to access resources on and off campus to meet their health needs and other support services.

 Located on the First Floor of the D.J.
 Lombardo Student Center – Phone 216.397.4717